 Percentage of undergraduates receiving financial aid: 31%

 Founded in 1969, the University of Illinois at Springfield is a public institution situated on a 746-acre campus in the state capital, approximately 90 miles northeast of St. Louis.
+It is one of the public colleges offering best value.
 Students can choose from nearly 25 undergraduate programs and around 20 master’s degree programs, which include offerings from the School of Business, School of Public Affairs, and School of Management.
 In addition to their academic pursuits, students can engage in more than 80 organizations and participate in various campus events throughout the year.

 8. Keene State College